Mass: Inertial vs. gravitational mass

 Although inertial mass, passive gravitational mass and active gravitational mass are conceptually distinct, no experiment has ever unambiguously demonstrated any difference between them.
 In classical mechanics, Newton's third law implies that active and passive gravitational mass must always be identical (or at least proportional), but the classical theory offers no compelling reason why the gravitational mass has to equal the inertial mass.
-That it does is merely an empirical fact.
+That it does is an established empirical fact to one part in a trillion.

 Albert Einstein developed his general theory of relativity starting with the assumption that the inertial and passive gravitational masses are the same.
 This is known as the equivalence principle.

 The particular equivalence often referred to as the "Galilean equivalence principle" or the "weak equivalence principle" has the most important consequence for freely falling objects.
 Suppose an object has inertial and gravitational masses m and M, respectively.
 If the only force acting on the object comes from a gravitational field g, the force on the object is: